isa-ulisboa/Introduction-to-GEE-and-RS/README.md

 <details>
   <summary>Access, filter and plot Sentinel-2 image collection</summary>

-The following script accesses Sentinel-2, level 2A images and it filters by dates and by bounds: here, the region of interest ROI is a single point defined by its coordinates.
-All Sentinel-2 tiles that *intersect* the geometry are selected. `CLOUDY_PIXEL_PERCENTAGE` is an `Image` property and can be used to sort or filter the `ImageCollection` (this operation should come at the end).
+The following script accesses Sentinel-2, level 2A images and it filters by dates and by bounds: here, the region of interest `geometry` is a single point defined by its coordinates.
+All Sentinel-2 tiles that *intersect* the geometry are selected. `CLOUDY_PIXEL_PERCENTAGE` is an `Image` property and can be used to sort or filter the `ImageCollection`.
+Note that sorting the collection by the property `CLOUDY_PIXEL_PERCENTAGE` should be applied last since it is computationally more demanding.

 ```
-// create point geometry from longitude and latitude
 var geometry = ee.Geometry.Point([-9.18498, 38.70708]);

 // access image collection, filter for location and range of dates
 // sort by percentage of clouds (most cloudier first)
 var S2 = ee.ImageCollection('COPERNICUS/S2_SR_HARMONIZED')
                 .filterBounds(geometry)
-                .filterDate('2024-06-01', '2024-09-18')
+                .filterDate('2024-06-01', '2024-09-30')
-                .sort('CLOUDY_PIXEL_PERCENTAGE',true)
-                .first();
+                .select(['B8', 'B4', 'B3','B2'])
+                .sort('CLOUDY_PIXEL_PERCENTAGE',true);

 // center map; 11 is the zoom level; 12 would zoom in further
 Map.centerObject(geometry, 16);

-// add layers
+// add true color composite layer to the map
-Map.addLayer(S2, {bands: ['B4', 'B3', 'B2'], min: 0, max: 2500}, 'Sentinel-2 level 2A RGB=432');
+Map.addLayer(S2.first(), {bands: ['B4', 'B3', 'B2'], min: 0, max: 2500}, 'Sentinel-2 level 2A RGB=432');

 // print to console
 print(S2);